DavidNP96/Heuristieken/README.md

 ```

 ### Results
-To find the statespace, upperbound, lowerbound and plots see the README in the "results" folder.
+To find the statespace, upper bound, lower bound, plots and other results see the README in the "results" folder.

 ### Authors
 **Team Niko**